scala-austin/scala-austin-meetups/meetings/130825/README.md

 ------

 Clone this repository, and just look at the index.html file in a browser.
 Use arrow keys to navigate.
-The 'o' key toggles between the presentation view and a slide gallery.
+The `o` key toggles between the presentation view and a slide gallery.